paigeweber13/fine-hardware-visualization/README.md

 Not to mention actually building this library

 ### Playing with likwid_minimal.c
+Through the likwid-users group, I discovered that you have to put barriers betwen stop/start regions

 Noticed some really weird behavior.
  - reproduced bug in convolution where if I supply too many groups, program hangs on likwid_markerClose.